SEE TRAVEL ALERTS FOR ZION NATIONAL PARK DUE TO COVID-19

 In between St. George and Zion National Park is the Hurricane Valley with towns such as Hurricane, La Verkin and Apple Valley.
 Lodging options abound in this mecca for ATV and mountain bike enthusiasts.
 You’ll be at the doorstep to some of the nation’s highest quality trails for those sports, as well as having easy access to two beautiful reservoirs and state parks.

 Shuttles in Zion National Park & Springdale

-The Springdale Shuttle is currently operating for the Independence Day weekend, taking you from nine different stops in town and the National Park pedestrian entrance near the Zion Canyon Visitor Center.
+The Springdale Shuttle is currently operating for the weekend of July 10-12, taking you to and from nine different stops in town, including the National Park pedestrian entrance near the Zion Canyon Visitor Center.
 Stops will be every half hour, or more frequently.
-Operational through Sunday, July 5, a ride is free.
+The ride is free.
 The Zion Canyon Shuttle is independent of this service.
 All CDC guidelines for COVID-19 will be observed, and masks/face coverings are required in the Town of Springdale.